 The mobility needs of San Mateo County are evolving.
-The regional economy continues to bounce back and thrive at a higher rate than other metropolitan regions across the U.S., bolstered by strong regional growth in the technology and finance.
-A number of employers operate headquarters or large-scale facilities in San Mateo County, including Box Inc., Facebook Inc., Franklin Templeton Investments, Genentech, Gilead Sciences, Oracle Corp., San

-Investing in smart, forward-thinking transit investments will help the District expand the mobility options offered entering the workforce and starting to make decisions about mobility and car ownership in patterns that differ from preceding generations.
+The regional economy continues to bounce back and thrive at a higher rate than other metropolitan regions across the U.S., bolstered by strong regional growth in the COUNTY technology and finance sectors.
+TRANS SAN MAZEO A number of employers operate headquarters or large-scale facilities in San Mateo County, including Box Inc., Facebook Inc., Franklin Templeton Investments.
+Genentech, Gilead Sciences, Oracle Corp., San Francisco ANNIVERSARY International Airport, and Visa Inc. This economic growth has caused a surge in traffic, an issue that has exacerbated the jobs-housing imbalance at the local and regional level.
+Generational trends are starting to shape San Mateo County's demographics, mainly driven by Baby Boomers and Millennials.
+Baby Boomers are the generation born between the years 1946 and 1964.
+Millennials are a group of individuals born between 1983 and 2000.
+Baby Boomers are entering retirement age and are looking for ways to stay mobile and active in their communities.
+Millennials are entering the workforce and starting to make decisions about mobility and car ownership in patterns that differ from preceding generations.